Litigation in Texas

 DISCLAIMER

-Copyright © 2019 by David J. Willis.
-All rights reserved.
-Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+Copyright © 2024 by David J. Willis.
+All rights reserved worldwide.
+Reproduction or re-use of any of this material for any purpose without prior written permission and full attribution is strictly prohibited.
+David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.